MichaelCurrin/boris-the-babybot/README.md

 ## Documentation

-You do need a Twitter developer account and API credentials in order to use this tool.
-This step is covered in the installation doc.
+To access the Twitter API through a script, you must apply for **Twitter developer account** and then copy API credentials from there to this project's config.
+See installation doc for more details

 - [Installation](/docs/installation.md)
 - [Usage](/docs/usage.md)